Sher Pride: Documentaries

+Sher Pride's film and media work has included documentary projects focused on marginalized communities, LGBTQ experiences, identity, family acceptance, public education, and community advocacy.

+My Name Was January

-In 2018, Sher Vancouver released a short documentary film, My Name Was January, which was a tribute and eulogy for January and provided a platform for other trans women of colour to express their issues, challenges, and strengths.
-The film was an official selection at the National Screen Institute Online Short Film Festival in Winnipeg, Manitoba and the San Francisco Bay Area Sex Worker Film and Arts Festival.
-The documentary has won 14 international awards, and garnered 66 official selections at film festivals around the world.
-The film was produced by Sher Vancouver Founder Alex Sangha and Sher Vancouver President Ash Brar and directed by former Kwantlen Polytechnic University Journalism students Elina Gress and Lenee Son.
-My Name Was January stars January’s mother Betty Lapuz, and her friends Ash Brar, Alex Sangha, Josh Soronow, Pam Hayer and Velvet Steele, as well as social activists Kelendria Nation and Natasha Adsit.
+In 2018, Sher Pride released the short documentary film My Name Was January, a tribute to January Marie Lapuz that provided a platform for trans women of colour to discuss their issues, challenges, and strengths.
+The film was an official selection at the National Screen Institute Online Short Film Festival in Winnipeg, Manitoba, and the San Francisco Bay Area Sex Worker Film and Arts Festival.
+It also won Best Short Documentary at the Emerging Lens Cultural Film Festival in Halifax and was recognized at the Vancouver International South Asian Film Festival; both festivals are listed by the Academy of Canadian Cinema & Television as qualifying festivals for the Canadian Screen Awards.
+The documentary has won 14 international awards and received 66 official selections at film festivals around the world.
+The film was produced by Sher Pride founder Amar Sangha and Sher Pride president Ash Brar and directed by former Kwantlen Polytechnic University journalism students Elina Gress and Lenee Son.
+My Name Was January stars January's mother, Betty Lapuz, and her friends Ash Brar, Amar Sangha, Josh Soronow, Pam Hayer, and Velvet Steele, as well as social activists Kelendria Nation and Natasha Adsit.
 There is rare footage of January Marie Lapuz herself.

-In September 2021, Sher Vancouver released its debut feature-length documentary entitled “Emergence – Out of the Shadows” about the strengths and struggles of gay and lesbian South Asian people and the reactions of their parents.
-The film is produced by Alex Sangha and directed by Vinay Giridhar, and stars Alex Sangha, Jaspal Kaur Sangha, Kayden Bhangu, Jag Nagra, Harv Nagra, Avtar Singh Nagra, and Rajwant Kaur Nagra.
-The film had its World Premiere at Cinema Diverse: The Palm Springs LGBTQ Film Festival where it picked up a Festival Favourite award, and started its festival run in other US festivals such as Out On Film in Atlanta which is an Academy Award qualifying festival and the Chicago South Asian Film Festival where it picked up a Special Mention for Director Vinay Giridhar for Best Feature Documentary.
-Emergence: Out of the Shadows was also an official selection at Image+Nation in Montreal, Reelworld Film Festival in Toronto, and was the closing night film at both the South Asian Film Festival of Montreal and the Vancouver International South Asian Film Festival where it picked up Best Documentary.
-The film was also nominated for three awards at the Vancouver Asian Film Festival including Best Canadian Feature Award, Best Director for Canadian Feature Award, and Best Cinematography for Canadian Feature Award for 2021.
-Emergence: Out of the Shadows entered the Canadian Screen Awards for Best Feature Documentary and Best Editing for 2022.
-Emergence: Out of the Shadows had its South Asian Premiere at Reel Desires: Chennai International Queer Film Festival.